-The 2024 OSAA Cheerleading Handbook is available on the OSAA website.
+The 2025 OSAA Cheerleading Handbook is available on the OSAA website.
 This handbook contains information regarding important season dates, NFHS rules information, OSAA cheerleading rules and policies, state championship information and qualifications, etc.

-2024-25 State Rules Interpreter
+2025-26 State Rules Interpreter

-Sarah Whaley will be the new State Rules Interpreter (SRI) for Cheerleading.
+Sarah Whaley will continue to be the State Rules Interpreter (SRI) for Cheerleading.
 SRI bulletins throughout the season will be issued and posted on the OSAA website including this year's first bulletin.
 All rules interpretation requests should be sent to the Scoresheet Feedback and Questions form.
 Additional communication can be sent to cheerleading.sri@osaa.org.

-OSAA Cheerleading Handbook Changes
+2025-26 OSAA Cheerleading Handbook Changes